 GED Information in Hawaii

-Those taking the GED exam in Hawaii can visit the Hawaii State Department of Education for preparation advise and information (adulted.k12.hi.us).
+Those taking the GED exam in Hawaii can visit the Hawaii State Department of Education for preparation advice and information.
 This is the point of contact for GED test takers in the state and can direct students to local community colleges and universities that offer in-person GED preparation programs.

 GED Registration in Hawaii

 Hawaii does not enforce residency requirements for the GED exam.
-Testers can expect to pay a $150 for the entire GED battery of tests in this state.
+Testers can expect to pay $37.50 per subject with four subjects required.
 The minimum age allowed to take the GED exam in Hawaii is 18 without additional documentation and 16 with additional documentation.